Razbit/razos/README.md

 razos
 =====

-Razbit's (Very basic) operating system, RazOS.
+Razbit's (very basic) operating system, RazOS.

-TBH, I really have no specific goals for this project..
+~~TBH, I really have no specific goals for this project..
 I hope that when I'll build the RPU, a computer made from ttl chips, I could run this system on it.
 So, the code will have to be specific for the RPU platform (8086-ish), and the platform will have to be able to run code this complex.
 But, we'll see..
-This is a hobby for which I don't have much time..
+This is a hobby for which I don't have much time..~~

+Now this project has changed; it is no longer a weekend project but rather the diploma work of Itara20 and me..
+So, now there actually are goals (discussed later).

 #Setting up the developing environment
-My host system is Ubuntu/Debian based and I use the Netwide Assembler as the assembler for this project (until transitioning to rasm one day, when the RPU or a simulator of it is done).
-The simulator for now is Bochs (wx).
+We are using a Ubuntu/Debian-based Linux as the host system.
+QEMU and Bochs (mostly QEMU) are used for running the RazOS system.
+The compiler we use is GCC, and NASM is used as the assembler.

 ##Setting up NASM
 ```shell